iPad 9 LTE Button Control Cable Replacement

 Step 36

-- Grab your trusty Phillips screwdriver and unscrew the three tiny 1.4 mm screws that are holding the display cable bracket in place.
-Easy does it!
+- Grab your trusty Phillips screwdriver and carefully unscrew the three tiny 1.4 mm screws holding down the display cable bracket.

 Step 37